 If Janab Molwi Muhammad Qasim sahib were to attend then it will be my good fortune and I will regard his flattery to be an honour.

-Yes, there is no doubt that the courage and concern of the rumoured Sayed (Sar Sayed) is acknowledged by the people of Islam and if on account of this one were to love him then it would be fitting but on account of and more so on account of hearing of his incorrect beliefs, I am apprehensive and displeased with him.
+Yes, there is no doubt that the courage and concern of the rumoured Sayed (Sir Sayed) is acknowledged by the people of Islam and if on account of this one were to love him then it would be fitting but on account of hearing of his incorrect beliefs, I am apprehensive and displeased with him.

-He surpassed all brilliance in intelligence and reached beyond the furthest star
+He surpassed all brilliance in intelligence and reached beyond the furthest star.

-Just as he was known for his intelligence, aptitude and deep understanding during his student days so was he known for the excellence of his character, piety and worship of Allah Ta’ala.
+Just as he was known for his intelligence, aptitude and deep understanding during his student days, so was he known for the excellence of his character, piety, and worship of Allah subhanahu wa ta ‘ala.
 His time spent in the company of Molana Muzaffar Hussain Khandhlawi made him an ardent follower of the Sunnah and the company of Hajji Imdad Allah rahimahu Llah blessed him with a spiritually illuminated heart.
 He was himself strict in adhering to the Shari’ah and Sunnah and also strove to make others adhere to the laws of Shari’ah and the Sunnah.
 He was also extremely concerned about the condition of the general Muslims.
 It was through his efforts that an extremely beneficial institution of Islamic learning was established in Deoband and a most beautiful masjid built.
 In addition to this, through his efforts other institutions were also erected.
 He had no desire to become a spiritual guide or sheikh but thousands of Muslims in India, especially in the southern and western provinces, regard him as such.

-A few were angry at him on account of differences of opinion and he too was angry with them but to the best of my knowledge there was no action of Molana Qasim Nanotwi rahimahu Llah, even his anger at a person or pleasure at another, that can be said to be based upon his personal ambition or enmity.
+A few were angry at him on account of differences of opinion and he too was angry with them but to the best of my knowledge there was no action of Molana Qasim Nanawtawi rahimahu Llah, even his anger at a person or pleasure at another, that can be said to be based upon his personal ambition or enmity.
 Every action of his, regardless of how many they may be, was solely for the pleasure of Allah and in seeking the reward of the hereafter.
 He followed that which he thought to be the truth and true.
 His anger at a person was only for Allah and his pleasure with a person was also only for Allah.
 He did not regard any person as good or bad on account of his relationship with him but would only think a person such if he would perpetrate or say something that was incorrect.
 He would regard that person as evil on account of Allah.
 Loving for the pleasure of Allah and hating for the pleasure of Allah was his trait.
-His habits were angelic in nature and I loved him from my heart and without a doubt a person who spent his life with such virtue is deserving of love.
+His habits were angelic in nature and I loved him from my heart, and without a doubt a person who spent his life with such virtue is deserving of love.

-All people of this age, even those with whom he had a difference of opinion, acknowledge that Molana Muhammad Qasim Nanotwi rahimahu Llah was unmatched.
+All people of this age, even those with whom he had a difference of opinion, acknowledge that Molana Muhammad Qasim Nanawtawi rahimahu Llah was unmatched.
 His knowledge in this era is perhaps slightly less than Shah ‘Abdul ‘Aziz Muhaddith Delhwi, perhaps even exceeding him in other aspects.
 In simplicity, austerity and piety if he has not surpassed Molana Muhammad Ishaq then he has definitely equalled him.
 He was without a doubt similar to an angel with saintly attributes and to be deprived of such a person is definitely a cause of grief and pain for those forced to live without him.

 It is sad that our people instead of honouring him through practice only do so with words of praise and admiration.
 It does not befit our people to merely voice a few words of grief or lament for a while when such a personality is lifted from our midst or shed a few tears and then wipe them away, instead it is incumbent upon them to continue the legacy of such a personality and engrave it in the hearts of the nation.

-Tasfiyyat al ‘Aqa’id page 3
+Tasfiyyat al ‘Aqa’id, pg.
+3